siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-understanding-web-application-security-a-comprehensive-guide.md

 ---

 Web application security, often referred to as Web AppSec, encompasses a set of practices aimed at safeguarding web applications from various threats and vulnerabilities.
 As digital transformation accelerates, the importance of securing web applications has never been more critical.
-This blog post will explore the fundamental aspects of web application security, the common threats faced, and best practices for mitigating risks.
+This article will explore the fundamental aspects of web application security, the common threats faced, and best practices for mitigating risks.